 If your not familiar with the works of Pavel Myliakov (a.k.a.buttechno) all you need to know is that not only he is one of the most active and prolific artists of the current Russian electronic music Renaissance, having founded the Moscow independent label and collective known as John’s Kingdom in 2014 and the label Rassvet Records last year, but he is also the artist behind all the soundscapes of Russian fashion designer Gosha Rubchinskiy’s fashion shows.

-Eastern Strike is in fact the soundscape he has produced for Gosha’s F/W 17/18 collection, presented in.
-St Petersburg in the old Soviet Palace of Culture last year and, in line with the fashion designer’s creations, it is a five-track exploration of the sounds and atmospheres that hit Russia in the late 90’s and started the Russian rave revolution.
-Techno, breakbeat and especially trance are broken trough glitch and looping then rebuilt in a new, brilliant way, and then used to evoke and reflect on a very precise (and delicate) moment of the recent Russian history, which was marked out by a great lack of spaces for young people, thus becoming, alongside Gosha’s works, an expression of how the young post-Soviet generation is building the future in a constant confrontation with its past.
+Eastern Strike is in fact the soundscape he has produced for Gosha’s F/W 17/18 collection, presented in St. Petersburg at the old Soviet Palace of Culture last year.
+In line with the fashion designer’s creations, it is a five-track exploration of the sounds and atmospheres that hit Russia in the late 90’s and started the Russian rave revolution.
+Techno, breakbeat and especially trance are broken trough glitch and looping then rebuilt in a new, brilliant way, to evoke and reflect on a very precise (and delicate) moment of the recent Russian history, which was marked out by a great lack of spaces for young people, thus becoming, alongside Gosha’s works, an expression of how the young post-Soviet generation is building the future in a constant confrontation with its past.
 Needles to say that you should check out one of Gosha’s fashion show to experience the whole thing fully.

 Artist: Proc Fiskal